Sunday, July 06, 2008

 "WHY DON'T YOU CALL YOUR INSECTS?"
 Thoughts at a July 5th DVD horror marathon.

 Jennifer Connelly is aces in her first starring role, for Dario Argento, in the recently re-released on DVD 1985 horror flick, PHENOMENA.
 The better title would have been "Lady of the Flies," which is what the sinister school mistress calls young Connelly once her telekenetic bond with insects becomes public knowledge.
 I just saw this film for the first time, and am I glad I waited.
 The colors on the new disc are superb.
 Care and attention has obviously been paid and if you can move into the frame of mind of being at a near-deserted drive in in the middle of nowhere you will dig the spook show surrealism and great wind noises.
-It takes all the hot topics of the early 1980s/late 1970s and mashes em up real nice into a melange of tasty b-movie stew: chimps avenging their slain masters (with a razor found in the park trash can), THE SWARM-style bug attacks, CARRIE-esque telekenetic revenge against bratty schoolmates (replete with wind blowing the hair back ala FIRESTARTER), deformed Jason-like freaks, flaming lakes, beheadings, maggots, POV killers shots with a knife on a pole ala PEEPING TOM, etc., all scenically filmed around the base of the Alps in what wheelchair bound Donald Pleasance dryly refers to as "the Transylvania of Switzerland."
+It takes all the hot topics of the early 1980s/late 1970s and mashes em up real nice with Argento's bizaarro-Italiano seasoning: chimps avenging their slain masters ala his paisan George Romero's MONKEYSHINES; THE SWARM-style bug attacks; CARRIE-esque telekenetic revenge against bratty schoolmates (replete with wind blowing the hair back ala FIRESTARTER); deformed Jason-like freaks, flaming lakes, a razor left in a trash can for the chimp to find); beheadings, maggots, POV killers shots with a knife on a pole ala PEEPING TOM, etc., all scenically filmed around the base of the Alps, where it's nice and stark and windy, in what wheelchair-bound Donald Pleasance dryly refers to as "the Transylvania of Switzerland."

-People have written bad things about Connelly's acting in this film, her blank expressions when she should be scared.
-There she goes, walking around in killer's houses, with an expression as if she's asleep.
-Well that's the point!
+People have written bad things about Connelly's acting, i.e. her blank expressions when she should be scared.
+There she goes, walking around in killer's houses with an expression as if she's asleep.
+Well that's the point, genius!
 She's a sleepwalker!
-It's in the plot; go with it.
+It's in the plot, somewhere, I think.
+Anyway, go with it.
+When in doubt presume everyone in a foreign film has amnesia, you're guaranteed a good time.
 PHENOMENA works best, as its fans note, as a fairy tale, with Connelly's power to attract bugs perhaps the key to her fearlessness.
 She's like a superhero, hence the killer's question, "why don't you call your insects?" when she's about to be decapitated.

 The Netflix liner notes say that in INSIDE, Beatrice Dalle "relentlessly pursues the pregnant Sarah, determined to perform a grisly brand of C-section."
 I think the "grisly brand" is key here, as it implies there is a non-grisly brand.
-The patronizing ROSEMARY'S BABY-style treatment expectant mother Alysson Paradis receives from her mom, the hospital, and her distracted married man boss sets the ambiguity and ambivalence meter to high right from the start.
-There's a refreshing lack of "sanctity of motherhood" posing, which has become so ingrained in the contemporary American cinema.
-With this disillusioning, we are made to realize that all c-sections are grisly, and that birth is a cruel and nasty business, which no amount of drugs, sanitary surfaces and hospital hooplah can deny.
-INSIDE gets to the meat of the matter, with humor and a fine sense of real time pacing.
+The patronizing ROSEMARY'S BABY-style treatment that expectant mother Alysson Paradis receives from her mom, the hospital, and her distracted married man boss sets the ambiguity and ambivalence meter to high right from the start.
+There's a refreshing lack of "sanctity of motherhood" posing in this film, instead it dares to realize that all c-sections are grisly, and that birth is a cruel, violent, grisly business, which no amount of drugs, sanitary surfaces and hospital hooplah can deny.
+INSIDE gets to the meat of the matter, with rueful dark humor and a fine sense of real-time pacing.

 TEETH on the other hand was such a drag I could barely get past the FBI warning.
 It's supposed to be about, you know, a vagina dentata in action, but instead it's all sage and squeamish, like that abysmal cheat of a film HARD CANDY (my review here) from where after a tediously lengthy preparation, Ellen Page only pretends to castrate the pedophile she's picked up off the internet, or SEX AND DEATH 101, where the serial "killer" played by Winona Ryder doesn't really kill the swinger slobs she dates, but merely puts them in comas until she finds true love.
 TEETH stresses how you can sew that junk back on--Bobbit-style... oh thank the Lord!
 It's okay to disembowel whole sororities full of women, but cut off one penis and the whole world faints in outrage, apparently.
 Rather than hustle as a steely avenger of rape victims, our toothy protagonist merely stumbles around a typically quirk-laden small town, preaching abstinence.
 Any genuine penis-crunching comes only after tedious stretches of nervous filler.
 Jess Weixler tries to protect the schlongs of America--like the nervous Serbian virgin in CAT PEOPLE--and what's the fun in that?
 And you people call yourselves feminists!
 Harrumph!